Hizoco Business Whitepaper

 On-chain service fees in Hizoco consist of three components, each serving distinct purposes:

-This design transforms the traditional one-way "user-only expenditure" fee structure: users are both consumers of on-chain services and potential beneficiaries of ecosystem development.
+This design of Platform Tool Usage Fee transforms the traditional one-way "user-only expenditure" fee structure: users are both consumers of on-chain services and potential beneficiaries of ecosystem development.

 2.3 Developer Toolchain

-EVM Compatibility, Low-Cost Migration
+EVM Compatible, Low-Cost Migration

 OxChain is highly compatible with Ethereum EVM standards.
 Solidity smart contracts can be migrated and deployed with minimal adaptation, significantly reducing cross-chain development costs for Ethereum developers.